Toolchains for CMake projects

-- Select the preferred CMake installation.
-You can use either bundled version or custom, at you choice.
+Select the preferred CMake installation, either the bundled or a custom version at your choice.

-- Click Apply and OK buttons to finish the process.
-Now you have one more toolchain configuration that you can use when creating a build configuration.
+When the configuration is completed, click Apply and OK to save it.
+Now you have one more toolchain to use when creating a CMake profile.